The Era of Application Content

 The headless CMS story is the next iteration of that.
-When we talk about a company’s digital touch points, it’s not just websites anymore.
+When we talk about a company’s digital touchpoints, it’s not just websites anymore.
 The portfolio of digital products at even the smallest companies include native experiences across mobile devices, automobiles, home speakers and more.
 In short, content on the web has moved away from being one-way brochure sites to two-way application content where consumers expect the ability to interact with your data and your business development teams want to observe those interactions.

-The problem we see often repeated is that businesses both large and small still don’t fully grasp this changing expectations of their content.
+The problem we see often repeated is that businesses both large and small still don’t fully grasp these changing expectations of their content.
 To embrace the vision of delivering structured content to any platform, we need to deliver content that is free from the opinion that any of the other platforms would like to impose on it.
 All too often we see companies embrace the idea of a headless CMS, only to replicate their existing website structure nearly identically in a headless CMS.

 Don’t get me wrong, a headless CMS is completely capable of replicating any website structure.
 But that’s missing the opportunity a headless CMS offers.

 The goal is not to simply replace one CMS with another one, it’s to deconstruct our content into the smallest modules possible so that they can be reconstructed into a wider array of possibilities.
-Think of this like reducing the springs, screws, bolts and levers of your content into their atomic elements.
+Think of this like reducing the springs, screws, bolts, and levers of your content into their atomic elements.
 A bicycle reconstructed at the atomic level could be a Ducati with enough vision and time.

-Using the Right Tool, Rightly
+Using the Right Tool, Correctly

 Maybe you’ve heard this joke before, but the lesson is applicable.
-Once upon a time there was a woodcutter who spent all day chopping wood, sharpening his axe, chopping more wood, followed by more sharpening of the axe.
+Once upon a time, there was a woodcutter who spent all day chopping wood, sharpening his axe, chopping more wood, followed by more sharpening of the axe.
 It’s honest work but hard on the body and the throughput had hit the theoretical maximum.
 One day a friend tells him what he really needs is a chainsaw.

 Intrigued, he buys a chainsaw and returns to work, and, to his frustration, the promise of the chainsaw falls through the floor.
 Productivity crashes.
 He’s even more tired than ever before and doesn’t understand why.
 He brings the chainsaw back to the department store and in a huff, hands it to the clerk and explains that the device must be defective because it’s not delivering the promise.

-The clerk, wanting to help the customer takes the device, looks it over and fires it up to see what could be wrong.
-As soon as the chainsaw roared to life the old wood cutter jumped back and yells, “What’s that noise!?”
+The clerk, wanting to help the customer takes the device, looks it over, and fires it up to see what could be wrong.
+As soon as the chainsaw roared to life the old woodcutter jumped back and yells, “What’s that noise!?”

 It’s a funny story with a real parallel to how our customers approach their CMS.
-When the customers of our customers want a phone experience or a voice hub experience, the response is either to add another CMS or to try and adapt a content schema intended for pages to somehow support these new devices and then ask their developers to remove all the page features and transform them into a format for device specific needs.
+When the customers of our customers want a phone experience or a voice hub experience, the response is either to add another CMS or to try and adapt a content schema intended for pages to somehow support these new devices and then ask their developers to remove all the page features and transform them into a format for device-specific needs.

-The third approach is to negotiate exorbitantly priced CMS contracts that do everything for you to support the state of the art devices - of last quarter, and to support the next batch of devices, you’ll need to wait for the update (which you will pay for.)
+The third approach is to negotiate exorbitantly priced CMS contracts that do everything for you to support the state of the art devices - of last quarter and to support the next batch of devices, you’ll need to wait for the update (which you will pay for.)

 We frequently encounter developers trying to figure out how to construct a menu or URL field in our CMS.
 These developers haven’t turned the chainsaw on yet.
-There’s a fundamental understanding about the changing nature of content on the web we are trying to address, and help the next generation of content creators get ready for.
+There’s a fundamental understanding of the changing nature of the content on the web we are trying to address, and help the next generation of content creators get ready for.

 Reading an article is not just consuming content but informing the company what my interests are and what I find relevant.
 More than that, I want to be able to request the information in any number of contexts.
 Traditional content was a uni-directional distribution of information.
-Application content is a multi-directional sharing of information, interests and ideas.
+Application content is a multi-directional sharing of information, interests, and ideas.